 Amna has recently started her Master’s degree in the Neuroscience program at UBC under the supervision of Dr. Virji-Babul.
 She will be studying how the mirror neuron system is involved in interactions between individuals using a method known as hyperscanning, with EEG.

-Maya Willms is a third year undergraduate student in the Faculty of Science at UBC.
+Maya Willms is a fourth year Honours Biology undergraduate student in the Faculty of Science at UBC.
+She is working on the working on the transcranial direct-current stimulation (tDCS) and concussion project for her thesis.